 • Screen – For trials occurring in most Maine courthouses, counsel should plan to bring a high quality portable screen.
 The screen should be 4:3 ratio and at least 80″ diagonal.
 Quality screens meeting these specifications retail for approximately $500.

 • Other equipment – Some attorney may find laser pointers, remote controls, portable scanners and printers, and other accessories helpful, but they are not essential to present a case at trial effectively.
 Given the setup of many courtrooms in Maine, any attorney attempting electronic presentation should come prepared with long extension cords and video cables, as well as power strips.

 D. The necessary personnel.

 Presenting a case at a trial or other hearing requires all of the mental capacity of an attorney.
 Electronic presentation should ease, rather than increase, the burden on trial counsel.
 However, electronic presentation creates additional demands and requires attention during the course of a trial.
 For these reasons, we believe that no attorney should attempt electronic presentation at trial without assistance.
-This assistance can come from an associate or partner attorney, trained staff member, or outside consultant.
+This assistance can come from an associate attorney, trained staff member, or outside consultant.
 This person should be responsible for setting up the necessary equipment and running the presentation software during the proceedings.
 It is essential that the software operator understand not only the workings of the chosen trial presentation software, but also understand the operation of the projector and screen and the interaction between all of the equipment.
 In the context of a contested legal hearing, it is simply not a wise decision for lead trial counsel to attempt to do all of this by himself or herself.